shahria7k/shahria7k/README.md

 - **Turn vague ideas into something usable**
 - **Build systems that run so smoothly, you won’t even know they exist**

-But mostly, I’m a **stress alchemist**.
-I handle the panic, my team handles the rest!

 ---

 ### My Expertise